recurve-methods/flexvalue/README.rst

     - **utility**: Which uility to filter by when loading avoided costs data
     - **climate_zone**: Which climate zone to filter by when loading avoided costs data
     - **units**: Multiplier of the therms_savings and mwh_savings (this multiplier is not applied to any of the costs)
-    - **eul**: Effective Useful Life (EUL) means the average time over which an energy efficiency measure results in energy savings, including the effects of equipment failure, removal, and cessation of use.
+    - **eul**: Effective Useful Life (EUL): the expected duration in years that the load impacts persist
-    - **ntg**: Net to gross ratio
+    - **ntg**: Net-to-gross ratio
-    - **discount_rate**: The quarterly discount rate to be applied to the net present value calculation
+    - **discount_rate**: The quarterly discount rate to be applied within the net present value calculation
-    - **admin**: The administrative costs assigned to a given measure, project, or portfolio
+    - **admin**: The administrative costs assigned to the given measure, project, or portfolio
-    - **measure**: The measure costs assigned to given measure, project, or portfolio
+    - **measure**: The measure costs assigned to the given measure, project, or portfolio
-    - **inecentive**: The incentive costs assigned to given measure, project, or portfolio
+    - **inecentive**: The incentive costs assigned to the given measure, project, or portfolio
-    - **therms_profile**: Indicates what sort of adjustment to make on the therms savings, can be one of ['annual', 'summer', 'winter']
+    - **therms_profile**: Indicates the season in which therms savings are achieved, can be one of ['annual', 'summer', 'winter']
     - **therms_savings**: The first year gas gross savings in Therms
     - **mwh_savings**: The first year electricity gross savings in MWh (used to scale the load shape savings data if using custom load shape)